snwh/computefreely/README.md

 # Compute Freely

-Compute Freely is a website that's meant to be a friendly place to start for the Free & Open Source Software and Linux curious.
+Compute Freely is a website that's meant to be friendly place to start for the Free and Open Source Software and Linux curious.

 ## Copying & Reuse

 All original copy (written text) and images on this site are licensed under the Creative Commons Attribution-ShareAlike 4.0, unless otherwise noted.

-Any unique source code is free software, licensed under the terms of the Apache License v2.0, unless otherwise noted.
+Any unique source code is a free software, licensed under the terms of the Apache License v2.0, unless otherwise noted.
 Any non-unique elements (such as bundled JavaScript resources) are licensed under the terms of their accompanying licenses, or stated within their source code.

 ## Local Development